 Written by Carl Rosenberg; copy edited by Katie Heffring

 On Saturday, November 25, Editors BC presents Lesley Erickson’s seminar on editing academic works.
-Designed to promote a better understanding of the needs of academic authors and how editors can help them achieve their goals, this workshop will be useful to editors and writers at all stages of their careers.
+Designed to promote a better understanding of the needs of academic authors and how editors can help them achieve their goals, this seminar will be useful to editors and writers at all stages of their careers.

-Lesley has more than 20 years’ experience as an author and editor in scholarly publishing.
+Lesley Erickson has more than 20 years’ experience as an author and editor in scholarly publishing.
 She has worked as a freelance copywriter, substantive editor, stylistic editor, copy editor, and proofreader for individual clients and university presses, and she is currently a senior editor in the Production Editorial department at UBC Press.
 As a production editor, she focuses on books in history and Indigenous studies.
 As a substantive editor, she edits trade and trade-crossover titles and is passionate about helping academic authors make their research more accessible to the general public through well-edited, jargon-free prose.

 She holds a PhD in Canadian history and is a graduate of SFU’s Master of Publishing program.
 She is the author of Westward Bound: Sex, Violence, the Law, and the Making of a Settler Society and co-editor of Unsettled Pasts: Reconceiving the West through Women’s History.